-This additional power supply should be connected to mains to allow automatic power switching to the second power supply would the first one fail.
+The secondary hot-swappable power supply should be connected to mains to allow automatic power switching to the second power supply should the first one fail.

 GROUNDING

 Ensure the disk recorder unit is properly grounded at all times to avoid electrical shock hazard.